syncfusion-content/winui-docs/winui/TreeGrid/Columns.md

 ## Defining Columns

-You can let the SfTreeGrid to create columns or you can manually defined columns to be displayed.
+You can let the SfTreeGrid to create columns or you can manually define columns to be displayed.
 Below sections explains both ways,

 1. Automatically generating columns
 2. Manually define columns